This stimulating and challenging vocational course is for students who intend to study for a degree or follow a career path in Public Services.

 - Grade 4 in a literate subject such as English Language, English Literature or History

 A Merit or above in BTEC Level 2 Public Services will also be considered.
-Students should have a genuine interest in the Uniformed Public Services, as much of the course will involve linking the theory learnt to actual examples from the Public Services sector.
+Students should have a genuine interest in the Uniformed Services, as much of the course will involve linking the theory learnt to actual examples from the Services sector.
 Students will not be directly assessed on their practical ability.
-However, a large element of the course requires students to participate in practicals and students should be prepared to be fully engaged in these.
+However, an element of the course requires students to participate in practical’s and students should be prepared to be fully engaged in these.
 Those seeking to do well will need to be highly motivated and able to consistently meet coursework deadlines.

 Do I need to study Uniformed Protective Services to join a protective service?

 This course is not a requirement for joining a Uniformed Protective Service.
 However, this qualification will give you a broad understanding of the different services, their roles and skills required and will demonstrate your interest in the Uniformed Protective Services to any potential employer.

 What does a typical BTEC lesson look like?